sebastian-east/sos-imitation-learning/README.md

 |   ├── schedule.py             # The testing schedule
 |   └── systems.py              # The systems and controllers to be tested
 ├── data                    # Folders for the data generated during experiements (empty at initialization)
-|   ├── experts                 # The expert data used for learning
+|   ├── experts                 # The expert data used for learning (empty at initialization)
-|   ├── results                 # The results of the experiments
+|   ├── results                 # The results of the experiments (empty at initializaiton)
 |   └── figures                 # The figures generated for publication
 ├── docs                    # Documentation of contents of ./sos (empty at initialization) ├── sos                     # The sum of squares analysis tools used in the experiments